 Professor Mazepa’s research concentrates on social movement media in Canada, and the critical political economy of communication in general.
 She is currently working on analyzing corporate, government and military relationships in policy development and computer networking, including a history of Canadian Inter/Intra-net developments.

-David McNab is a Métis historian who has worked for almost forty years on Aboriginal land and treaty rights issues in Canada.
-He is an associate professor in the Departments of Equity Studies/Humanities and teaches Indigenous and Canadian Studies.
-He is also a co-director of the Centre for the Study of Indigenous Border Issues housed at Michigan State University.
+David T. McNab is a Métis historian who has worked for almost forty years on Aboriginal land and treaty rights issues in Canada.
+David teaches Indigenous and Canadian Studies in the Departments of Equity Studies/Humanities in the Faculty of Liberal Arts and Professional Studies.
 He has also been a claims advisor for Nin.Da.Waab.Jig., Walpole Island Heritage Center, Bkejwanong First Nations since 1992.

 Kent McNeil teaches Property Law, First Nations and the Law, and Trusts.
 He has been a faculty member at Osgoode Hall Law School since 1987, and was formerly the Research Director of the University of Saskatchewan Native Law Centre.
 In 2006, he was awarded a prestigious Killam Fellowship to pursue research on the legality of European assertions of sovereignty in North America.

 His primary research interest is the rights of Indigenous peoples, particularly in Canada, Australia, and the United States.
 He has written a book, Common Law Aboriginal Title, and numerous monographs and articles on this subject, some of which are collected in Emerging Justice?
 Essays on Indigenous Rights in Canada and Australia.
 Aspects of his work include land rights, treaty rights, and self-government.
 He has acted as a consultant and expert witness on these matters, most recently in relation to a land claim by Mayan people in Belize.